tlwilliams895/gis-devops/docs/_sources/week05/day2/index.rst.txt

 ==============
-Week 5 - Day 2
+Week 5 - Day 2: More with AWS
 ==============

 Learning objectives for this module :ref:`week05-day2-objectives`